 The concentration emphasizes the important roles of marketing functions and how marketing professionals can add value to the organization and a broader society.
 The orientation of the concentration is managerial, where learning of practical and analytical decision-making skills is the focus.
 The courses in the concentration deploy class discussion, lecture, team project, and simulation game as the primary means of pedagogy.

-The past placement data indicate that about 26 percent of the Babson students chose marketing-related jobs right after their graduation in 2003.
+Past placement data indicate that around 25 percent of the Babson students chose marketing-related jobs right after their graduation.
 Because a marketing career can be very diverse from advertising, sales, marketing research, brand management, to merchandising, the Marketing Concentration first provides the students with a needed flexibility in choosing a set of marketing sub-field courses out of many depending on their specific interests.

 In addition, it ensures the integration of variety of marketing sub-fields and general management in the required capstone course, contributing to the development of a whole manager with a strength in marketing, rather than producing a marketing specialist in a narrow sense.

 Sponsored by: Marketing Division

 Faculty Contacts: Course selection and Career Advice: Dhruv Grewal, Anne Roggeveen, Abdul Ali, and Vicky Crittenden.

 Approval of other courses to fulfill concentration requirements: Vicky Crittenden, Marketing Division Chair.

 Faculty contacts serve as advisors to those students who have an interest in the given concentration.
 You should feel free to contact these faculty with questions.